-It is commonly understood that contractors are unable to take full seabed condition risk, given the difficulties of undertaking a comprehensive survey of the seabed for soil and rock characteristics at great depth.
+It is commonly understood that contractors are unable to take full seabed condition risk, given the difficulties of undertaking a comprehensive survey of the seabed at great depth for soil and rock characteristics.
 Even where surveys can be performed, there remains the risk that seabed conditions change.
-However, disputes about actual conditions versus rely-upon information are notorious under cable laying contracts as such information will be vital for the selection of cable laying methods, location and cable protection solutions.
+However, disputes about actual conditions versus rely-upon information are notorious under cable-laying contracts as such information will be vital for the selection of cable-laying methods, location and cable protection solutions.

-Adverse weather conditions can have a major impact on the progress of offshore construction projects.
-This is due to a number of factors, including that: (1) adverse weather will likely affect a broad range of activities offshore, with little work able to be progressed while adverse weather conditions continue; (2) the operation of heavy lift vessels, offshore wind turbine installation vessels and a number of offshore construction and support vessels may be restricted to certain suitable weather conditions; and (3) adverse weather can have an exponential delaying effect if vessels are only hired for limited periods of time and then deployed to the next project; it may be some time before the vessel will become available again.
+Adverse weather conditions can have a major effect on the progress of offshore construction projects.
+This is due to a number of factors, including that (1) adverse weather is likely to affect a broad range of activities offshore, with little work able to be progressed while adverse weather conditions continue, (2) the operation of heavy lift vessels, offshore wind turbine installation vessels and a number of offshore construction and support vessels may be restricted to certain suitable weather conditions, and (3) adverse weather can have an exponential delaying effect if vessels are hired for only limited periods and then deployed to the next project; it may be some time before the vessel will become available again.

 Under the LOGIC form of contract, the builder takes responsibility for the weather conditions.
-However, it is common to see bespoke contracts for large and complex offshore projects located in harsh weather environments contain more complex provisions whereby the parties’ respective liability for weather conditions will be allocated according to ‘weather windows’ or ‘waiting on weather’ (WOW) days.
-These periods will be built into the programme to address the risk of vessels being unavailable due to restrictions on the conditions in which they are allowed to operate.
+However, it is common for bespoke contracts for large and complex offshore projects located in harsh weather environments to contain more complex provisions whereby the parties’ respective liability for weather conditions will be allocated according to ‘weather windows’ or ‘waiting on weather’ (WOW) days.
+These periods will be built into the programme to address the risk of vessels being unavailable because of restrictions on the conditions in which they are allowed to operate.
 These weather windows and criteria giving rise to WOW relief need to be clearly defined.
-Difficulties arise where weather windows are shorter than those specified in the contract or do not correspond to actual dates of adverse weather, or unanticipated weather conditions occur that do not fall within the relief criteria.
+Difficulties arise when weather windows are shorter than those specified in the contract or do not correspond to actual dates of adverse weather, or unanticipated weather conditions occur that do not fall within the relief criteria.

 Contract revisions/incentivisation to meet revised deadlines

 In the authors’ experience, time pressures and other tensions during negotiations to agree such provisions can cause parties to be more willing to accept unclear, poor or incomplete drafting to achieve a quick resolution and project close.
-While this might be adequate in certain situations, it is a risky strategy that too often results in further disputes later down the line.
+Although this might be adequate in certain situations, it is a risky strategy that too often results in further disputes at a later stage.

-Unknotting liability for delays is often a highly complex undertaking – not least because of the detailed factual investigation required to understand the impacts of weather conditions and availability of suitable support vessels, as well as parallel, and often concurrent, delays by interfacing contractors.
+Unknotting liability for delays is often a highly complex undertaking, not least because of the detailed factual investigation required to understand the effects of weather conditions and availability of suitable support vessels, as well as parallel, and often concurrent, delays by interfacing contractors.

-Indeed, where an offshore project comprises multiple contractors working in parallel it is not uncommon to see more complex liquidated damages regimes that take account of delays caused by other contractors.
+Where an offshore project comprises multiple contractors working in parallel, it is not uncommon to see more complex liquidated damages regimes that take account of delays caused by other contractors.
 Clauses allocating risk for concurrent delay to one contractor are likely to be enforceable under English law.
 However, complex liquidated damages clauses are susceptible to challenge for uncertainty or as a penalty.
 See, for example, Braes of Doune Wind Farm (Scotland) Limited v.
-Alfred McAlpine Business Services, where the court upheld an arbitrator’s decision that a provision in an offshore contract for the construction of 36 wind turbine generators that could result in a contractor being responsible for (non-concurrent) delay caused by another contractor was an unenforceable penalty under English law.
+Alfred McAlpine Business Services, in which the court upheld an arbitrator’s decision that a provision in an offshore contract for the construction of 36 wind turbine generators that could result in a contractor being responsible for (non-concurrent) delay caused by another contractor was an unenforceable penalty under English law.

 Complex matrix of warranty obligations on projects

-Contractors’ warranties will typically encompass fitness for purpose, compliance with technical specifications, industry standards including environmental and other regulatory standards, and performance criteria.
+Contractors’ warranties will typically encompass fitness for purpose, compliance with technical specifications, industry standards (including environmental and other regulatory standards) and performance criteria.
 Where multiple standards apply, a court will seek to reconcile them within the bounds of contractual interpretation.
-However, the Supreme Court in MT Højgaard AIS v.
-E.ON Climate and Renewables UK Robin Rigg East Limited held that compliance with the standards and specifications in a contract for the construction of monopile foundations was not enough where it did not result in the works satisfying the additional contractual fitness for purpose obligation.
-Contractors may take heart in the Supreme Court’s comment in the same case that the 20 year ‘design life’ warranty could be interpreted as to mean that the works were designed to last for that duration rather than that they were guaranteed to last for that duration, noting that ‘the forces of nature, especially at sea, are such that a lifetime of 20 years, or any other period, could never in practice be guaranteed’.
+However, in MT Højgaard AIS v.
+E.ON Climate and Renewables UK Robin Rigg East Limited, the Supreme Court of the United Kingdom held that compliance with the standards and specifications in a contract for the construction of monopile foundations was not enough where it did not result in the work satisfying the additional contractual fitness for purpose obligation.
+Contractors may take heart in the Supreme Court’s comment in this case that the 20-year ‘design life’ warranty could be interpreted to mean that the work was designed to last for that duration rather than that it was guaranteed to last for that duration, noting that ‘the forces of nature, especially at sea, are such that a lifetime of 20 years, or any other period, could never in practice be guaranteed’.
 Ultimately, however, when read with other terms of the contract, it provided for a different result.
 This case also serves as a useful reminder to ensure that the various parts of the contract are aligned, particularly the legal obligations with the technical requirements.